United Farm Workers: Recent developments

-In July 2008 the farm worker Ramiro Carrillo Rodriguez, 48, died of a heat stroke.
+In July 2008, farm worker Ramiro Carrillo Rodriguez, 48, died of a heat stroke.
 According to United Farm Workers, he was the "13th farm worker heat death since CA Governor Schwarzenegger took office" in 2003.
 In 2006 California's first permanent heat regulations were enacted but these regulations were not strictly enforced, the union contended.

 In 2013, farm workers working at a Fresno facility, for California's largest peach producer, voted to de-certify the United Farm Workers.
 News of this decertification was released to the public in 2018.

 César Chávez is a film released in March 2014, directed by Diego Luna about the life of the Mexican-American labor leader who co-founded the United Farm Workers.
 The film stars Michael Peña as Chávez.
 Co-producer John Malkovich also co-stars in the role of an owner of a large industrial grape farm who leads the sometimes violent opposition to Chávez's organizing efforts.

 The United Farm Workers of America's work is dedicated to helping farm workers have the proper conditions in the work field and stand with them in the fight for equality.
 One of the issues that the UFW is constantly fighting for is the ongoing abuse that dairy workers at Darigold farms are facing.
 Darigold farms workers are known to have dealt with issues such as sexual harassment and wage theft.
 The UFW has taken an active role in a particular case called the "Darigold Dozen".

 The Darigold Dozen are 12 dairy farm workers from Washington who filed a lawsuit against Ruby Ridge Dairy in Pasco where they are employed, for wage theft.
-The UFW held a 5 day Fast on September 20, 2018, outside the Darigold headquarters to protest the poor work condition and treatments the Darigold farmers face and to bring attention to the Darigold Dozen.
-On May 8, 2019 the employers of the Darigold Dozen dropped their countersuit against their former employees and dropped a lawsuit that they had filed against the UFW.
+The UFW held a five-day fast on September 20, 2018, outside the Darigold headquarters to protest the poor work condition and treatments the Darigold farmers face and to bring attention to the Darigold Dozen.
+On May 8, 2019, the employers of the Darigold Dozen dropped their countersuit against their former employees and dropped a lawsuit that they had filed against the UFW.

 The UFW continues to raise awareness on the treatment of Darigold farm workers and speaks out against Starbucks who buy their milk from the Darigold company.
 On the UFW website, they have flyers and videos about the conditions dairy farmers face, which they encourage people to share with others.
 Lastly, they have also emailed the CEO of Starbucks asking him to cut ties with Darigold company.